-Paul M. Jones is an internationally recognized PHP expert, working in that language since 1999, and programming in general since 1983.
+Paul M. Jones is an internationally recognized PHP professional, working in that language since 1999, and programming in general since 1983.
 He has held roles from junior developer to VP of Engineering in all kinds of organizations (corporate, military, non-profit, educational, medical, and others).
-He is a regular speaker at technical conferences worldwide.
+He is a producer of programming standards, an author of certification exam questions, and a regular speaker at technical conferences worldwide.

-Among his other open-source work, Paul was the architect of the Solar Framework and the creator of the Savant template system.
+His current major open-source project is the Atlas ORM for PHP.
+Paul's historical open-source work includes being the project lead on the Aura for PHP libraries, the architect of the Solar Framework, and the creator of the Savant template system.
 He has authored a series of authoritative benchmarks on dynamic framework performance.
-He was a founding contributor to the Zend Framework (the DB, DB_Table, and View components).
+He was a founding contributor to the Zend Framework, now Laminas (the DB, DB_Table, and View components).

-Paul was a founding member of the PHP Framework Interoperability Group, and was the driving force behind the PSR-1 Coding Standard, PSR-2 Style Guide, and PSR-4 Autoloader recommendations.
+Paul's past community leadership involves having been a founding member of the PHP Framework Interoperability Group, where he was the driving force behind the PSR-1 Coding Standard, the PSR-2 Style Guide, and the PSR-4 Autoloader recommendations.
 He was one of the first elected members of the PEAR Project.
 He was also a member of the Zend PHP 5.3 Certification education advisory board, and wrote some of the questions on that test.

 Help fund Paul's open-source development efforts through SubscribeStar.